Oleksandr Lypovyy

-Oleksandr Lypovyy (born October 9, 1991) is a Ukrainian professional basketball player for Prometey of the Latvian-Estonian Basketball League and EuroCup.
+Oleksandr Lypovyy (born October 9, 1991) is a Ukrainian professional basketball player who last played for Kolossos Rodou of the Greek Basketball League.

 Professional career

 In March 2014, Lypovyy signed a contract with the Serbian team Crvena zvezda, for the rest of the season.
 In September 2014, he returned to Ukraine, and signed with Budivelnyk.
 In October 2015, he signed with the Georgian team VITA Tbilisi.

 On November 10, 2015, he left Tbilisi and signed with the Hungarian club Szolnoki Olaj, for the rest of the season.
 In late February 2016, he left Szolnoki and signed with the Ukrainian club Dynamo Kyiv, for the rest of the season.
 In September 2016, he signed with the Greek team Aries Trikala, for the 2016–17 season.

 On July 14, 2017, he signed with the Greek club Promitheas Patras.
 On July 4, 2019, Lypovyy renewed his contract with Promitheas through 2021.
-After the end of the 2019-20 season, Lypovyy refused to reduce his wages with Promitheas, and eventually, the team terminated his contract.
+After the end of the 2019–20 season, Lypovyy refused to reduce his wages with Promitheas, and eventually, the team terminated his contract.

+Lypovyy spent the next four seasons with his home country club Prometey, along with a brief stint with the German team Telekom Baskets Bonn in 2022.

+After starting the 2024–25 campaign with Alicante in Spain, Lypovyy returned to Greece for Kolossos Rodou, reuniting with his Promitheas Patras coach Makis Giatras.